Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 * `ForClass.rakudoc`
 * `01-basic.rakutest`

+Shorter extensions were considered but no good candidates were found.
+For example, `.rk*` cannot be used because of their unfortunate similarity to Racket language file extensions (which uses `.rkt`) and other direct conflicts with various formats.

 There won't be any additional changes to extensions in the near future.
 That is, no alternatives (like shorter variants) will be supported, and the extensions mentioned in this document are final.